LaurieLBaker/coa-community-engaged-ds/content/project/penobscot-project/index.md

 - Calculate and create columns for violations in:
     - Transportation temperature.
     - Holding time.
-    - Analysis time for Coliform and *E. coli*
+    - Analysis time
-    - Flag data from different attributes that is not consistent with the attribute’s standards, using the guidelines in the Quality Control Flags document.
+    - Flag data from different attributes that is not consistent with the attribute’s requirements, using the guidelines in the Quality Control Flags document.
 - Parametrize and format single file summary reports in Quarto based on constituent, date, and run.
 - Create a function to automate the creation of these summary reports.